• Skip to primary navigation

 Fat Quarter Circle Skirt

-I mentioned in my last newsletter that I had gone on a fun trip a few weeks ago and was able to meet up with other sewing bloggers and even got to take a few hands-on classes.
-There were quite a few classes offered and I took a paper piecing class and an embroidery class.
+I mentioned in my last newsletter that I had gone on a fun trip a few weeks ago.
+I met up with other sewing bloggers and even got to take a few hands-on classes.
+There were quite a few classes offered, and I took a paper piecing class and an embroidery class.
 (See what I made in the paper piecing class here.)

 Sew this absolutely adorable circle skirt with the free pdf patter sizes 3 to 10.